computerguided/rest-to-websocket/README.md

 ## Multiplicity

-It must be possible for several "Local applications" to connect simultaneously to the WebApp.
-To distinguish between connected clients – and create some layer of security – the same bearer token is used that is configured in the "Local application" configuration.
+It must be possible for several local applications to connect simultaneously to the WebApp.
+To distinguish between connected clients – and create some layer of security – the same bearer token is used that is configured in the local application configuration.

 The bearer token will be used when connecting.
 As such the URL that is to be used by the client is then: